Diane Pappas

+Diane Pappas is an American politician.
+She served as a Democratic member of the Illinois Senate from 2022 to 2023 and the Illinois House of Representatives from 2019 to 2021.

 Background and personal life

 Pappas was born in Poland and immigrated to the United States aged 11.
 She attended Lake Park High School.
 She then earned a Bachelor of Arts from Michigan State University and a juris doctor from Yale Law School.
 Pappas is an attorney from Itasca specializing in corporate negotiations and contracts.
 She has worked for Motorola Solutions, YRC Worldwide, and Locke Lord.
 Pappas was previously President of the Friends of Itasca Community Library.
 She is currently married to William Pappas.
 The couple has no children.

 Illinois House of Representatives

 2018 election

 Pappas became politically involved in 2018 when she became an elected precinct committeewoman with the local Democratic organization in Addison Township.
 In the summer of 2018, Pappas was nominated by the local Democratic organizations in the district to run against the then-unopposed Republican incumbent Christine Winger.
 Pappas narrowly defeated Republican incumbent Christine Winger with 50.8% of the vote to represent the Republican-leaning district.